colinjeanne/stop-lang/readme.md

 with multiplication being defined depending on the types of the values.
 Values are multiplied left to right.

+If any value is `UNDEFINED` then the result is undefined.

+If the right value is a nonnegative integer and the left value is a string or list then the left value is repeated according to the right value.

 If the left value is a list or a string and the right value is a nonnegative integer then the list or string is concatenated with itself the specified number of times.

-When multiplying numbers to numbers the numbers are multiplied arithemtically.
+If all values are numbers then they are multiplied arithemtically.

-The result of all other data type combinations is not a number.
+Otherwise, if any value is not a number then the result is `NAN`.

     MUL 4 5 ; Returns 20